aashnisshah/aashnime/content/blog/uofthacks-and-it-was-amazing/index.md

 author: Aashni
 comments: true
 date: 2013-11-01 20:35:48+00:00
-description: UofTHacks and it was Amazing!
+description: UofTHacks was such a big part of my life!
+Here's a breakdown of the first event.
 layout: post
 link: https://aashni.me/blog/uofthacks-and-it-was-amazing
 published: false